 There are two types of sequences: lists [] and tuples ().
-Tuples are expected to have fixed length when lists can be of arbitrary length.
+Tuples are expected to have fixed length when lists can have arbitrary one.

-4.2 General calculation parameters
+5.2 General calculation parameters

-All USPEX modes have the following outline.
-There is a loop.
-At each loop iteration program deals with a number of systems also called individuals.
-The set of these individuals is called population or generation.
-Loop iteration itself is also referred to as generation.

-The loop is controlled by two input parameters: numGenerations and stopCrit.
+The most general algorithm used in all USPEX modes is iteration.
+At each iteration step program deals with a number of systems also called individuals.
+And the set of these systems is called population or generation.
+Such iteration is controlled by two parameters: numGenerations and stopCrit.